Hasanajouz/TradeExercise/README.md

 **Note:** The app is not well optimized for memory consumption due to lack of time.

+**Note:** open file dialog removed because it is using win32 library which needs to be loaded manually.
+So i decided to remove it so the code will work directly when you download it as zip file.
+So please just enter the file path manually.

 # MVVM Architecture in this project